aalaap/Hashapass/README.md

 ## Tests

+Hashapass has been tested in PHP 5.4 through PHP 7 and HHVM.
 If you want to run the tests, run:

 ```
 vendor/bin/phpunit